neuroscout/pyNS/docs/source/usage.rst

 To make this query easier, `pyNS` automatically converts all arguments ending in `_name` to `_id`, by looking up the corresponding `id` in the Neuroscout API prior to making the subsequent API call.

-For example, we can ask for the first run for the dataset `NaturalisticNeuroimagingDatabase`, for the task `500daysofsummer`:
+For example, we can ask for the first run for the dataset `NaturalisticNeuroimagingDatabase`, for the task `500daysofsummer` by name:

 .. doctest::

    >>> neuroscout.runs.get(dataset_name='NaturalisticNeuroimagingDatabase', task_name='500daysofsummer')[0]
    {'acquisition': None, 'dataset_id': 28, 'duration': 5470.0, 'id': 1581, 'number': None, 'session': None, 'subject': '18', 'task': 50, 'task_name': '500daysofsummer'}

 However, `pyNS` adds conveniences to make this easier.